-The Institute for Science and Society (ISS) is committed to high quality research.
+The Institute for Science and Society (ISS) is committed to producing excellent, innovative and engaged research.
 Since ISS was set up in 1998, we have:

 - taught and supervised over 50 postgraduate and PhD students

 - 2022-2024, No Carbon Lost - Eliminating Co2 Production from Fermentation Processes, .
 BBSRC. £1,875,000.
 CI: Dimitris Papadopoulos